-Milestone #3: Compile a Convincing Rationale for Scale-Up Some things to think about:
+Milestone #3: Compile a Convincing Rationale for Scale-Up

 If the facts suggest that your community is ready for scale-up, compile your findings into a series of talking points or other presentations for use in convincing others of the merits of community schools.
 Try to convey not only the facts but also the shared beliefs and attitudes about community schools.
 Refer to the principles of community schools, the conditions for learning outlined in Part One, the rationale put forth by the Coalition for Community Schools, and the experience of other communities.